ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/about.md

 I am passionate about a wide range of topics in CS, including both method development and applications.
 My current focuses are on deep leaning methods, down stream NLP tasks, data science and Robotics.
 Please take a look at the "projects" page to learn more!

 <h2 style="font-weight: bolder">Current</h2>
-<i>Currently, I am looking for a deep learning related Ph.D. position<i>.
+<i>Currently, I am looking for a deep learning/data science related Ph.D. position<i>.

 <!-- - Statistical ensemble representation of dynamic clusters and restructuring surfaces in catalytic conditions.